cannonQ/ergo_socials_framework/docs/moderation-rules.md

 - clean up or lock threads

 Actions may be taken with or without prior warning, depending on severity.
+[Actions need to be logged in public record (perhaps scraper can summarize idk).]

 ### 7.2 Authority Does Not Confer Immunity